-The IKEA Foundation helps many organisations accelerate their efforts in combatting climate change.
+The IKEA Foundation helps many organisations accelerate their efforts in combating climate change.
 Facts and figures speak for themselves, but who exactly are the people behind this extraordinary work?
-In this storytelling series we spotlight brave individuals who move mountains in their climate action strategies and solutions.
+In this storytelling series ‘Changemakers for the future’, we spotlight brave individuals who move mountains in their climate action strategies and solutions.
 Today: Rajeev Goyal, one of the directors of Vertical University Project in Nepal.

 ‘The greatest tool against climate change is a tree’

 My first trip to Nepal was in 2001 as a Peace Corps volunteer.
 I was a teacher in a little village in the country’s eastern hills, where I observed how nature was seen as holding people back from development.
 The focus was on building roads, paving over landscapes, electricity.
 Afterwards, I worked in Nepal for about a decade, during which I witnessed much of Nepal’s biocultural fabric eroding.
 When I returned to my home state of New York, I got a Master’s in international agriculture and rural development.
 That degree and my teaching experience in Nepal got me thinking: what role can government, schools and children play in protecting biodiversity?
 This led me to the concept of ‘learning grounds’ – figuratively speaking, fields of study, but also in terms of the actual ground beneath our feet.
 Then the idea of verticality took root.

 The Vertical University project began in eastern Nepal in 2014.
 The core concept was for people living and producing food on the land to be the professors.
 Whether yak herders, farmers, foragers or fisherfolks, these individuals often know every leaf of their landscape, but their knowledge is rarely harnessed to understand how we can save biodiversity.